Boubird Childcare Terms and Conditions, Policies & Procedures

 In the event of any accident, the parents are informed as soon as possible via a phone call or message.

-An accident form is completed by the nanny and a discussion with the director/parents reflects on how such an injury could be prevented.
+An accident form is completed by the nanny and a discussion with the agent/parents reflects on how such an injury could be prevented.

 11. Behaviour Policy and Procedures

 The nanny supports the child’s behaviour consistently, working closely with parents to ensure each child’s behaviour can be understood.
 Recognising triggers and successes.
-The nanny sets a good example and aims to be a positive role model, asking older children to do the same.
+The nanny sets a good example and aims to be a positive role model, encouraging children's positive behaviour.

 Behaviour procedures – aim to support behaviour in ways appropriate to the age and stage of the child as follows.